maykinmedia/open-product/docs/installation/reference/logging.rst

 Logging
 =======

-Logging is a valuable tool to discover and debug issues happening when using Open Producten.
+Logging is a valuable tool to discover and debug issues happening when using Open Product.

 Issues can be of different nature, and a different logging approach is suitable to those.
 For example, the following types of events are logged in some form or another:

-* unexpected application errors, as a result of programming mistakes (bugs) - these logs are technical in nature and should be accessible for Open Producten developers.
+* unexpected application errors, as a result of programming mistakes (bugs) - these logs are technical in nature and should be accessible for Open Product developers.

-* application server logs - startup and access logs of the server running Open Producten.
+* application server logs - startup and access logs of the server running Open Product.
   Useful to see if client requests actually reach the 'backend'

-* webserver logs - Open Producten uses a complex set-up to serve user-uploaded files securily.
+* webserver logs - Open Product uses a complex set-up to serve user-uploaded files securily.
 Things can go wrong here too.

 * container logs - the docker container itself may have problems that need to be